 The expected return on assets is based on modelling carried out by the Authority.
 The modelling derives a set of expected real returns for each of the major asset classes in which the Fund invests and is combined with the price inflation assumption to develop nominal returns.
 The discount rate has allowed for the effects of taxation and is expressed net of New Zealand tax.
 No adjustments for investment expenses were made as they are met by the Crown and the funding employers.
-The discount rate is calculated based on the long term strategic asset allocations and long-term expectations of investment returns net of taxation at the valuation date.
-The long term strategic asset allocation for the Fund as at 30 June 2021 is set out in Section 4 of this report.
+The discount rate is calculated based on the long-term strategic asset allocations and long-term expectations of investment returns net of taxation at the valuation date.
+The long-term strategic asset allocation for the Fund as at 30 June 2022 is set out in Section 4 of this report.

-Based on this methodology the discount rate assumption is 5.0% p.a., net of tax.
-The discount rate assumption for the statutory valuation as at 30 June 2020 was also 5.0% p.a., net of tax.
+Based on this methodology the discount rate assumption is 5.25% p.a., net of tax.
+The discount rate assumption for the statutory valuation as at 30 June 2021 was 5.0% p.a., net of tax.
+This increase of 0.25% is driven primarily by increases in the expected asset class returns over the duration of the liabilities.